 Join this tour and visit the second most important Egyptian museum in the world entirely dedicated to the Egyptian Antiquities.
 Wander among the colossal statues, mummies, and amulets and become an expert about religious beliefs, lifestyle and traditions of the Nile and the land of the Pharaos!

 The museum opened its fascinating exhibition in 2015 and its wonderful collection is now spread over four levels, a journey through more than 3,000 years of history of Egyptian civilization.
 The Regio Museo delle Antichità Egizie was formally founded in 1824 with the acquisition by King Carlo Felice of a large collection, was assembled by Bernardino Drovetti.
-In Egizio Museum, you will discover he Egyptian treasures such as the Tomb of Kha, the rock-hewn Ellesija Temple, and thousands of other important artifacts and Egyptian antiquities.
+In Egizio Museum, you will discover the Egyptian treasures such as the Tomb of Kha, the rock-hewn Ellesija Temple, and thousands of other important artifacts and Egyptian antiquities.

 As Champollion famously wrote: "The road to Memphis and Thebes passes through Turin".
 The Egizio Museum is the oldest museum and one of the largest Egyptian artifact collections, ranking second only to the Cairo Museum.
 The effort and interest of Carlo Felice in the Egyptian culture who started this important collection of Egyptian artifacts, acquiring a lot of finds collected by Bernadino Drovetti, who was a French consul general in Egypt.
 During the 19th century, the Italian Archaeological Mission did a number of excavations along the Nile River.

 The 3,500 B. C. eye-catching tomb is the center showpiece of the museum.
 The grandness of the tomb contains the sarcophagi, statues, sundries, furniture, and some very astonishing preserved salted meat along with some remains of tamarind and grapes in a pottery bowl.
 It was first discovered in 1906 on the west bank of Nile.
 Together with your guide, you will learn all the secrets about that and you will find aswers to all of your questions.